lowenware/dotrix-website/content/handbook/get-started/03_multitasking.md

 }
 ```

-Each task can be dependend on some context and can provide some data,
+Each task can be dependent on some context and can provide some data,
 that can be used by other tasks.

 ## Context